jjmedinaariza/modelling_book/docs/01-intro.md

 ##
 ```

-You get a random animal in the console repeating the text we passed as an argumment.
+You get a random animal in the console repeating the text we passed as an argument.
 If we like a different animal we could pass an argument to select it.
-So, say, we want to have cow rather than a random animal, then we woud pass the following arguments to our function.
+So, say, we want to have cow rather than a random animal, then we would pass the following arguments to our function.

 ```r